-A leader in the jet engines, Rolls-Royce has recently setup a facility to make fan blades and containment casing using the automated fiber placement process.
+A leader in the jet engines, Rolls-Royce has recently set up a facility to make fan blades and containment casings using the automated fiber placement process.
 They used Accudyne and Mtoress AFP systems to make the fan blades and containment casing respectively.

 In order to produce a known geometry using AFP, a few sequential steps must be followed:

 Planning and programming with AFP

 A demo blade model can be downloaded from publicly available databases or your own CAD model of the blade can be used as well.
 In order to make the fan blade mold, the following steps should be followed:

 Remove any holes from the fan blade surface